Improve your ITSM customer experience

 Integrate with Statuspage to share incidents

-You can integrate Statuspage with your service project to communicate incidents, outages, and scheduled maintenance directly in the customer portal.
+You can integrate Statuspage with your service space to communicate incidents, outages, and scheduled maintenance directly in the customer portal.

 👉 For example: If the hardware team plans to conduct maintenance on the email server this weekend, you can add this to the home page of the portal.
 Customers can see outage information before and during scheduled maintenance.